Citroën Visa: Engines

-Sport variants
+Sporting Variants

+GT

 The first mass-produced sport variant of the Visa was the GT in 1982.
 It was powered by the 1360 cc XY engine with two downdraft Weber single-barrel carburetors and produced.
 A lower power single-carb engine was produced for Switzerland.
 In 1985 a limited production 'GT Tonic' version was released with the addition of a sportier body kit incorporating the riveted wheel arches from the 'Chrono' motorsport model.

+Trophèe

-Built in late 1981 the Visa Trophée was produced in limited numbers for homologation in the rally group B category.
-It used the 1219 cc XZ engine as used in the Visa Super X but with heavily modified cylinder head, breathing through two side draft Weber 40 DCOE carburetors and producing an impressive 100 PS.
+Built in late 1981 the Visa Trophée was produced in limited numbers for homologation in the Group B rally category.
+It used the 1219 cc XZ engine as used in the Visa Super X but with heavily modified cylinder head, breathing through two side-draft Weber 40 DCOE carburetors and producing an impressive 100 PS.
 The Trophée was designed specifically for the entry level rally car market such as privateers and dealership teams.
 It had weight savings over the GT such as lighter weight fibre glass body panels, re-designed dashboard and lexan side windows allowing it to weigh in at just under 700 kg.
 Rally versions were sometimes increased in capacity up to 1299 cc and could produce up to 140 PS.

+Chrono

 The Visa Chrono was released in 1982 intended for competition in the same vein as the Trophée but in the larger capacity group B engine class.
 It used the same 1360 cc XY engine as the GT but with a modified, larger valve head and two double-barrel side draft Solex C35 carburetors and produced 93 PS.
 Aside from the exterior body decals other modifications to the car such as the bodykit, with Cibie fog lights, and dashboard also differentiated it from the GT.
 2160 were produced for the French market and a further 1600 produced for continental Europe outside France.
 The non-French models did not have the Solex carbs but the GT's Weber carb and head set up and produced 80 PS.

+Mille Pistes

-The Visa "Mille Pistes" was a four wheel drive version of the Visa homologated for the group B B/10 class.
+The Visa "Mille Pistes" was a four-wheel drive version of the Visa homologated for the group B B/10 class.
 The production versions were known as the Visa 1000 Pistes 4 x 4 of which 200 were built for homologation in 1984.
 The production version was essentially a 4WD Chrono with the same 1360 cc engine but on twin Weber 40 DCOE carbs and producing 112 PS.
 The Mille Pistes received its name after a Visa 4 x 4 competing in the experimental category won this rally in 1983, with Wambergue and Laverne driving.
-The evolution models were modified by Denis Mathiot; the displacement was increased to 1440 cc and the resulting power ranged from 135 to 140 PS, with the weight down to 750 kg.
+The Evolution models were modified by Denis Mathiot; the displacement was increased to 1440 cc and the resulting power ranged from 135 to 140 PS, with the weight down to 750 kg.